AbishekMahi/lynkify-blog-hugo/content/posts/How To Create Smart Links.md

 categories = ['How To']
 authors = ['Abishek Mahi']
 avatar = '/img/avatar/abishek.jpg'
-description = 'Learn how to effortlessly create smart links for your music with Lynkify, the ultimate free alternative to Songwhip and Linkfire.
+description = 'Learn how to effortlessly create smart links for your music with Lynkify.
 Simplify your music sharing.'
 +++

 Are you an aspiring music artist or content creator looking to elevate your music sharing experience?
 Smart links are the game-changing solution you've been waiting for!
 With Lynkify, you can effortlessly create personalized song links that resonate with your audience across various streaming platforms like Spotify, Apple Music, and more.